During the summer, students are hired to work as historical interpreters portraying soldiers or musicians of the 100th Regiment.

 Senior Military Interpreter (Corporal or Sergeant): To interpret the role of an early 19th-century British Non-Commissioned Officer by supervising private soldiers and musicians; commanding formations during military drills, parades and ceremonies; providing lectures to visitors; participating in historical dramatizations, events, parades and performances in period costume.

-Interpreters are scheduled for between 30 to 33.75 hours per week and can expect to work mostly Thursday to Sunday between 930am and 5pm with few exceptions.
-Employment may be for a period of between 6 to 12 weeks.
+Interpreters are scheduled for at least 30 hours per week and can expect to work mostly Thursday to Sunday between 930am and 5pm with a few exceptions.
+Employment is usually for a period of at least 8 weeks.

 Detailed descriptions of the positions including role, requirements, desired qualifications (assets), and other information will appear under the individual posting once they are available.